jexp/neo4j-rdbms-import/Readme.txt

-Relational to Neo4j Importer
+== Relational to Neo4j Importer

 Scans Database Metadata to determine how to model
 Uses Parallel Batch Importer to ingest data from all tables in parallel

+=== Usage

+Currently you need http://maven.apache.org/download.cgi[apache maven] installed.

+Command line parameters are:

+`import-rdbms-mvn.sh "jdbc:url" "schema" "graph.db"`

+e.g.

+`import-rdbms-mvn.sh "jdbc:mysql://localhost:3306/northwind?user=root" "northwind" "northwind.db"`

-Transformation Rules
+=== Transformation Rules

 * Table with primary key become nodes
 * FK (1:1, 1:n and n:1) become relationships
-* Tables with no FK exactly two FK and properties become relationships (optional also if there is a pk)
+* Tables with no PK and exactly two FK and properties become relationships (optionally also if there is a pk)
-* Tables with two or more FK become nodes
+* Tables with more than two FK become nodes
 * remove all fk fields

-Todo
+=== Todo

 * Table name, column name transformation
 * Modeling Rules by table name pattern